Understanding General Intercessions for Daily Mass

 Option 1

-5.That our local community may be a place where all serve one another with humility and joy, without seeking personal gain, let us pray to the Lord.Lord, hear our prayer.
+5.That our local community may be a place where faith is lived openly and joyfully, and where the name of Christ is spoken without embarrassment in every setting, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.

-That N. and all the faithful departed who served God humbly on earth may now hear His words, 'Well done, good and faithful servant,' let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed who acknowledged Christ on earth may now be acknowledged by the Son of Man before the angels of God in eternal glory, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may lead the Church with the heart of a servant, following Christ's example, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV, that he may acknowledge Christ without fear before the great of this world, trusting in the Spirit who gives words when they are needed, let us pray to the Lord.Lord, hear our prayer.

-5.For our parish, that it may be a community of active disciples, where all members contribute their gifts in humble service, let us pray to the Lord.Lord, hear our prayer.
+5.For our parish, that it may form its members in the courage to speak their faith openly and to trust that the Spirit is present in every difficult moment, let us pray to the Lord.Lord, hear our prayer.

-Optional:For a deeper spirit of humility and selfless service in our lives and in the Church.Lord, hear our prayer.
+Optional:For a deeper spirit of courageous witness and public acknowledgment of Christ in our daily lives.Lord, hear our prayer.

-That N. and all who have died may be found worthy to enter the joy of their Master's house, where true service is rewarded, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be acknowledged by the Son of Man before the angels — their names spoken before heaven — and welcomed into eternal light, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass